31-Year-Old Catcher – Free Agent

 Signed a minor league contract with the Rangers in December of 2015.

-McKenry (knee) signed a minor league contract with the Rangers on Wednesday that includes an invite to spring training, Stefan Stevenson of the Fort Worth Star-Telegram reports.
+McKenry opted out of his minor league contract with the Rangers on Saturday and will become a free agent, Stefan Stevenson of the Fort Worth Star-Telegram reports.

 To instantly reveal our fantasy analysis of every player – including Mike McKenry – simply subscribe now.